MicrosoftDocs/well-architected/well-architected/resiliency/auto-retry.md

    # Select-AzSubscription -SubscriptionId <SUBSCRIPTIONID>
    ```

-1. Provide an appropriate value for the following variables and then run the script:
+1. Provide an appropriate value for the following variables, and then run the script:

    ```azurepowershell
    $resourceGroup = "resourceGroupName"